Skip to content

 Operations#

-A system user account thehive/thehive1234 can be used to operate the VM.
+You can use the system account thehive/thehive1234 to operate the VM.

-All applications are run as docker containers, using docker-compose.
-The docker-compose.yml is in the folder /opt/thp.
+All applications run as Docker containers managed with Docker Compose.
+The docker-compose.yml file is located in /opt/thp.

 TheHive#